mixmaxhq/cors-response-tester/README.md

 xhr.send();
 ```

-But note that the terminal logged "running" *twice*, i.e. the cors module still called `next` even
+But note that the terminal logged "running" *twice*, i.e. the cors module still called `next` for
-though it did not set the response headers to allow the browser to read the response.
+the request from http://underscorejs.org/, even though it did not set the response headers to allow
+the browser to read the response.